GM to invest over $1 bln in Flint plants to boost truck production

-June 5 (Reuters) - General Motors Co GM.N said on Monday it plans to invest more than $1 billion to re-tool two manufacturing sites in Flint, Michigan to prepare for a new generation of its internal combustion engine heavy-duty (HD) trucks.
+June 5 (Reuters) - General Motors Co GM.N said on Monday it plans to invest more than $1 billion in two of its manufacturing sites in Flint, Michigan, as it looks to ramp up production of its internal combustion engine heavy-duty (HD) trucks.

-GM has outlined this year a total of $1.7 billion in investments in Flint facilities to support the next generation of its heavy duty pickups.

-GM said it will spend $579 million at its Flint Engine Operations to produce a sixth generation of its small block V-8 combustion engine.
-Another $103.5 million will be spent upgrading a separate Flint facility that supports truck production.
+With this, GM's U.S. manufacturing and parts distribution facility investment stands at more than $30.5 billion since 2013, according to the company's statement.

+The U.S. automaker will invest $788 million in its Flint assembly plant, which builds the Chevrolet Silverado HD and GMC Sierra HD trucks, to include a body shop building expansion, general assembly conveyor expansion and new tooling and equipment.

+It will invest another $233 million in its Flint metal center to add new stamping dies, press refurbishments and new equipment.

+The investments are in line with the Detroit automaker's plans to invest more than $1.7 billion for Flint-area operations in 2023.

-GM's trucks compete with the recently redesigned Ford Motor Co F.N Super Duty and other heavy-duty versions of Stellantis NV's STLAM.MI Ram pickup, among the most profitable vehicles sold by the Detroit Three automakers, or any rival.
+The efforts come as GM competes with Ford's Super Duty and other heavy-duty versions of Stellantis NV's Ram pick up, which are among the most profitable vehicles sold today by the Detroit's Big Three automakers, or any rival.

 Last year, GM sold nearly 288,000 trucks with HD pickup sales, which rose 38% from a year earlier.